emojicode/emojicode.github.io/src/reference/metatypes.md

 🍉
 ```

-As you can see from the example 🐓 can be used in a method or initializer
+As you can see from the example 🐕 can be used in a method or initializer
 declaration and always stands for the class on which a method or initializer is
-called. 🐓 can also be used inside a class method body where it refers to the
+called. 🐕 can also be used inside a class method body where it refers to the
 class on which it was called.

->!N 🐓 **must not** be used in the body of a method or initializer.

->!N Because 🐓 could be used in class methods, which can execute on subclasses
->!N that do not have all non-required initializers, you can only use required
->!N initializers to instantiate 🐓.

-## Access Modifiers

-*Access Modifiers* describe from which context a method, class method or initializer can be called.
-There are three access modifiers, which can be applied to methods, initializers, and class methods.

-- 🔓: The method, initializer, or class method can be accessed from everywhere.
-- 🔒: The method, initializer, or class method may only be accessed within the class it was defined.
-- 🔐: The method, initializer, or class method may only be accessed within the class it was defined or within a class that inherits from that class.

-## Reserved Emojis

-These emojis cannot be used as method names:

-🍮🍩🍰🍨🍯🍦🍫🍳🍪🍭🍺🍻🔁🔂🍎🍊🍋🍇🍉🍓🍆🍌🔲🔷🐕⚡️☁️🐚⏭⏩

-These emojis are reserved at lexer level and can therefore not be used for method or class names:

-🔤👵🔟👍👎👴